sam-at-work/frostys-revenge/DEVELOPMENT.md

 - Gaps between platforms require jumping
 - Pine trees add visual atmosphere
 - Snow particles fall continuously for winter theme
+- Elves patrol back and forth on platforms
+- Jump on elves from above to defeat them
+- Shoot snowballs at elves to defeat them
+- Touching an elf from the side causes damage
+- Player bounces slightly when jumping on elves

-### Next Steps (Phase 4)
+### Next Steps (Phase 5)
-- Implement Elf enemies
+- Implement Santa boss at the end of the level
-- Add basic AI (patrol/movement)
+- Add decoration throwing pattern
-- Implement jump-on-head defeat mechanism
-- Implement snowball collision/defeat
+- Create boss encounter mechanics
-- Add elf spawning at designated locations
+- Add win condition

 ## Technology Stack